 No. The property is part of the estate and may: 1) need to be sold to pay death duties/taxes/creditors 2) may be subject to instructions specified in the will.
 3) is the responsibility of the executor(s) to distribute.
 Therefore removing property before probate is issued and/or without the permission of the executor(s) would be a crime and a matter that should be reported to the police.

-If an equation is simplified by removing parentheses before the properties of equality are and 8203 applied what property is and 8203 used?
+if an equation is simplified by removing parentheses before the properties of equality are applied, what property is used?

 In most cases the estate must be entered into probate before any property can be disbursed either through the terms of a Will or by the probate succession laws.
 What property is exempted from probate and can pass directly to the beneficiary is determined by the laws of the state in which the deceased last established residency.